Skip to main content

 Creating your own Service Module

-We offer a collection of service modules that piece together individual modules for specific use cases such as EKS clusters and VPCs with public and private subnets.
-While we strive to make our service catalog as a complete as possible, you may need to create your own service to suit a specific use case or need for your company.
+We offer a collection of service modules that combine individual modules to address specific use cases, such as provisioning EKS clusters or VPCs with public and private subnets.
+While we strive to make the service catalog as comprehensive as possible, you may need to create a custom service to meet a unique requirement for your company.

 In this guide, you will learn how to create a service that provisions a simple API using the AWS Lambda Function and API Gateway modules from the Gruntwork Infrastructure as Code (IaC) Library.